rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    NOTE: The file holding the code is <strong>index.js</strong>.

+0. The Event Source Type would be "S3".
+0. The Event Type would be "Object Created (All)".

 0. Leave Handler as "index.handler".

    "index" Lambda calls a <strong>module</strong> in error messages.